Artist Statement

 What action is needed during this time?
 How do we engage with the slow changes in those we care for?
 How are we attending to the grief within our families and our communities?
 How we can better care for one another and our planet in the context of global distress and war?

-Recent Dance Works by Seónagh
+Dance Works

 La Hielera